UoB-COMSM0166/2025-group-11b/README.md

 ## 🎯 5.
 Evaluation

-### Why Evaluation Is Important
-Conducting thorough evaluations is a crucial step in user-centered game development.
-By collecting qualitative feedback early and iteratively, we can rapidly identify usability obstacles, refine our mechanics, and ensure that **Defend Bristol** meets real player expectations.
-It also helps prevent costly redesigns later on, aligning with industry best practices for delivering polished gaming experiences.

-### Choosing a Qualitative Evaluation Method
-To explore how players truly experience our game, we considered two commonly used qualitative approaches:

-1. **Heuristic Evaluation**
-   - **Definition**: Experts (or team members) inspect the game against established usability principles (e.g., Nielsen’s 10 Usability Heuristics).
-   - **Advantages**: Fast, low-cost, requires no external users, and systematically checks for known interface issues.
-   - **Limitations**: May miss authentic user reactions and context-specific pain points; relies on expert assumptions rather than real user behavior.

-2. **Think Aloud Evaluation**
-   - **Definition**: Real users verbalize their thoughts, decisions, and emotional reactions as they interact with the game.
-   - **Advantages**: Provides direct insight into genuine user experiences and mental models; small samples can reveal major usability hurdles.
-   - **Limitations**: Heavily reliant on participants’ willingness to speak openly; some may find it awkward to talk while playing.

-After weighing these methods, we concluded that **observing actual players** would yield richer, more actionable feedback.
-While heuristic evaluations can quickly highlight certain interface-level issues, they don’t always capture the subtleties of user confusion or delight.
-By contrast, think-aloud protocols let us witness real-time reactions—critical for a game’s engagement and fun factor.
-Therefore, we ultimately chose **Think Aloud** as our primary method to gain deeper insights into player behavior and emotional responses.

-### 🗣️ Think Aloud Evaluation

-#### What Is Think Aloud?
-Think Aloud involves inviting participants to share their thoughts, feelings, and decision-making processes aloud as they perform tasks in the game.
-We observe them in real time, noting points of confusion, frustration, or excitement to understand how our design is interpreted by actual players.

-#### Pros and Cons
-- **Pros**
-  - **Rich, Immediate Feedback**: Lets us see exactly where players stumble or succeed.
-  - **Cost-Effective**: Requires minimal equipment and can be done with small participant groups.
-  - **Reveals Emotional Reactions**: Particularly valuable for a game’s entertainment factor.
-- **Cons**
-  - **Reliance on Participant Disclosure**: Shy or reserved players may hold back thoughts.
-  - **Less Natural Playing**: Some users find continuous talking breaks immersion.

-#### Planning
-Before conducting the sessions, we:
-1. **Outlined Objectives**: For instance, to see if players understand how to upgrade towers or use the Knight mechanic effectively.
-2. **Scripted Tasks**: Designed key tasks such as “Build your first tower” or “Absorb a tower ability via the Knight.”
-3. **Selected Participants**: Recruited a mix of gaming backgrounds (2 students in our course and 1 non-gamer).
-4. **Set Session Duration**: Targeted ~20 minutes each to avoid fatigue and keep focus.
-5. **Prepared Materials**: Ensured the game build was stable and we had a straightforward way to record notes.

-#### Method
-During the play sessions, participants were instructed to continually “think aloud” about what they were doing, why they were doing it, and how they felt at each step.
-We only intervened when they fell silent for an extended period, gently prompting them to keep sharing their thoughts.

-#### Tasks Given to Participants
-1. Start a new game and build towers.
-2. Upgrade a tower.
-3. Use the Knight mechanic to absorb tower abilities.
-4. Complete a full level.

-#### Key Findings
+### ❓ Why Evaluation Is Important
+Evaluation is a crucial step in user-centered game development.
+By collecting qualitative feedback early and iteratively, we can:
+- 🔍 Identify usability problems before they affect the player experience.
+- 🛠️ Refine mechanics and interaction flows.
+- 💰 Save time and development costs by avoiding late-stage rework.
+- 🎮 Ensure that *Defend Bristol* delivers a polished, enjoyable experience for players.

+---

+### 🧪 Our Evaluation Method

+To evaluate the user experience of *Defend Bristol*, we explored two widely used qualitative methods in the game industry:

+#### 1. 🧑‍💻 Heuristic Evaluation
+Experts inspect the interface based on established usability principles (like Nielsen’s 10 Usability Heuristics).
+- ✅ Fast & low-cost
+- ✅ Systematic & principle-based
+- ⚠️ May miss real player reactions or emotional responses

+#### 2. 🗣️ Think Aloud Evaluation
+Real players are invited to verbalize their thoughts and feelings while interacting with the game.
+- ✅ Captures real-time player reactions
+- ✅ Reveals both interface and emotional feedback
+- ⚠️ Relies on users being comfortable speaking aloud

+---

+### 💡 Why We Chose Think Aloud Evaluation
+Since *Defend Bristol* focuses on delivering a strategic and immersive experience, we wanted to go beyond expert assumptions and observe how real players engage with our game world.

+Think Aloud Evaluation allows us to:
+- 🎯 Identify usability issues in context
+- 🎮 Understand how players learn and experience new mechanics
+- ❤️ Capture emotional feedback on game atmosphere and narrative

+> Therefore, we adopted the *Think Aloud* method as our primary evaluation approach.

+---

+## 🗣️ Think Aloud Evaluation

+### 📝 What Is Think Aloud?
+Players are asked to “think aloud” while playing — sharing their thoughts, feelings, and decisions in real-time.
+We observe how they interact with the game, noting points of:
+- Confusion 😕
+- Frustration 😤
+- Surprise 😲
+- Enjoyment 😄

+---

+### 🏗️ Planning Our Evaluation

+#### 🎯 Objectives
+- Can players easily place and upgrade towers?
+- Do they understand the Knight mechanic?
+- Are enemy waves clear and predictable?

+#### 🛠️ Tasks Designed for Participants
+1. Start a new game and build towers 🏰
+2. Upgrade a tower ⬆️
+3. Use the Knight mechanic 🛡️
+4. Complete a full level 🏆

+#### 👥 Participants
+- 2 students from our course 🎓
+- 1 non-gamer friend 🧑‍🌾

+#### ⏲️ Session Length
+Each session lasted around 20 minutes.

+#### 🗂️ Preparation
+- Stable game build 🎮
+- Recording tools for note-taking 📝
+- Observation sheet for findings 📄

+---

+## 🔍 Key Findings from Think Aloud

 | 😊 Positive Feedback                                         | ⚠️ Issues Identified                                                              | 💡 Suggestions from Participants                                                          |
 |-------------------------------------------------------------|-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|
 | "The map is beautiful, I like seeing real Bristol landmarks." | "I was confused about where to click when I wanted to upgrade a tower."           | Add a clearer visual indicator (icon or animation) for the upgrade button.                |
 | "The knight mechanic is very unique and fun!"               | "Sometimes I forgot where the enemies would spawn from."                          | Add an arrow or flashing light before the enemy wave starts.                              |
 | "I like the historical elements, makes it more interesting." | "The game is hard to understand at first."                                        | Consider adding a tutorial or in-game tips for beginners.                                 |

-#### Summary
+---

+### 🧾 Summary of Findings
-> Overall, participants praised the blend of historical flavor and strategic gameplay.
-However, they noted challenges such as unclear upgrade actions, vague enemy wave indicators, and a steep learning curve at the start.
+> Overall, participants enjoyed the atmosphere, the historical elements, and the strategic gameplay of *Defend Bristol*.
+However, they encountered usability issues such as unclear upgrade interactions, vague enemy wave indicators, and a steep learning curve for first-time players.

+---

 ## 🎉 Evaluation Conclusion

-By opting for **Think Aloud Evaluation**, we captured authentic user experiences that might have been overlooked in an expert-driven review.
-This method highlighted clear opportunities to improve **Defend Bristol**, including:
+The *Think Aloud Evaluation* provided us with rich, real-time insights into player experiences — both the good and the challenging.

+### 🔧 Key Improvements Planned:
-- **Enhancing UI Feedback** (e.g., tower upgrade prompts, wave spawn warnings)
+- Enhance UI feedback (tower upgrade prompts, wave spawn indicators)
-- **Providing a Smoother Onboarding** (perhaps through in-game tutorials or tooltips)
-- **Refining Core Mechanics** (ensuring the Knight mechanic remains intuitive and satisfying)

-*We believe that addressing these issues will significantly enhance the overall player experience, ensuring Defend Bristol is both engaging and accessible.*
+- Provide a smoother onboarding (add tutorial or in-game tips)
+- Refine core mechanics for better clarity and flow

+> *By addressing these issues, we believe *Defend Bristol* will offer a more engaging, accessible, and polished experience for all players.*